Updates to Public Housing

 Your rent is based on the total incomes of people living in your household.

-Rental amounts vary according to the Public Housing Rent Scale, no household pays rent that is less than $70 per month or more than $1,625 per month, and residents who are Seniors receive up to a $1,000 per month deduction from their income and will have a portion of their income excluded for their rent calculation.
+Rental amounts vary according to the Public Housing Rent Scale.
+No household pays rent that is less than $70 per month or more than $1,625 per month.
+Residents who are Seniors receive up to a $1,000 per month deduction from their income and will have a portion of their income excluded for their rent calculation.

-The NWTHC’s Public Housing Rent scale is based on making your rent simpler and more predictable, increases fairness and consistency amongst NWT communities based on the community’s cost of living, and supports your self-reliance as a tenant.
+The NWTHC’s Public Housing Rent scale makes your rent simpler and more predictable, increases fairness and consistency amongst NWT communities based on the community’s cost of living, and supports your self-reliance as a tenant.

 It is designed to help reduce your cost of living in NWT communities, to increase your personal responsibility for your shelter costs, and to encourage your participation in employment if employment is available in your community.